tianhm/DockFlare/CLI_USAGE.md

 - The utility requires DockFlare to be configured with valid Cloudflare credentials
 - It operates on **all reusable policies** in your account, not just DockFlare-managed ones
+- **Automatically handles Access Applications** - The utility will update any applications using duplicate policies before deletion, ensuring no applications are left without access control
 - Always run with `--dry-run` first to preview changes
 - Deletion is permanent and cannot be undone (except by recreating policies manually)